nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    Format: `cat INDEX`

    * Displays the list of tasks attached to the person at the specified `INDEX`.
    * The index refers to the index number shown in the displayed person list.
    * The index **must be a positive integer** 1, 2, 3, ...

    Examples:

    * `list` followed by delete 2 deletes the 2nd person in the address book.
-   * `find` Betsy followed by `delete 1` deletes the 1st person in the results of the `find`command.<br>
+   * `find` Betsy followed by `delete 1` deletes the 1st person in the results of the `find`command.

 2. Shows the user the task list of every single person in ContactSh.